 - a.
 Senators shall attend all Senate meetings in accordance with the Senate's attendance policies.
 They are also expected to meet individually with the Senate President monthly, as scheduled by the Senate President.
-Except for weeks when the Senate does not meet, Senators are to spend one hour per week participating in a Senate or ASWOU-related activity outside of meetings as determined by the Senate President; this includes but is not limited to tabling and clipboarding.
-The Senate President may require Senators to submit statements about this activity.
-Each Senator shall uniquely sponsor at least one piece of legislation, or cosponsor at least two pieces of legislation, per term.
+Each Senator shall uniquely sponsor at least one piece of legislation, or co-sponsor at least two pieces of legislation, per term - b.
 Each Senator shall attend at least one IFC meeting.
-Within their first four regularly scheduled meetings, each Senator is expected to have attended a training conducted by the Senate President; this training is to include an overview of parliamentary procedure and expectations and responsibilities of Senators. - b.
+Within their first four regularly scheduled meetings, each Senator is expected to have attended a training conducted by the Senate President; this training is to include an overview of parliamentary procedure and expectations and responsibilities of Senators. - c.
+All Senators shall be SafeZone trained through SafeZone at Western Oregon University within their first full academic term that they are a part of ASWOU Government.
+In the event that a Senator does not complete SafeZone training within their first full academic term they are a Senator, a five-week probationary period shall be in effect.
+Within the first five weeks of the following term, the Senator must complete SafeZone training or be automatically removed from office. - d.
 Senators are expected to conduct themselves in a manner becoming of their position.
 Failure to adhere to their responsibilities or conducting themselves in an injurious manner either within or outside of Senate meetings are impeachable offenses.